Rivington: Social history

-The house, New Hall, opposite the Chapel, until its demolition by Liverpool Corporation in 1905 operated a commercial slaughterhouse, the house had a date stone of 1642, and its barn, which survived demolition built in the early 19th century has since been converted into a house in 2015.
-New Hall was a former dwelling of the Pilkington family over centuries, in 1544 reference is made to its adjacent field, Ferneley possessed by the family from at least 1336 The house was sold in 1611 to George Aynesworth.
+The house New Hall, opposite the chapel, until its demolition by Liverpool Corporation in 1905, operated a commercial slaughterhouse.
+The house had a date stone of 1642 and its barn, which survived demolition, built in the early 19th century, has since been converted into a house in 2015.
+New Hall was a dwelling of the Pilkington family for centuries.
+In 1544 reference is made to its adjacent field, Ferneley, possessed by the family from at least 1336.
+The house was sold in 1611 to George Aynesworth.

-Water Power
+Water power

 Prior to the reservoirs the valley of Rivington was mostly farmland, with little natural woodland, a small village with stone cottages, and a pub.
 The valley had a stream flowing through, crossed by packhorse bridges.
-Lester Mill was located near the upper reservoir and there was a mill utilising water power once located where now stands the village hall, the mill was used as a smithy in the 19th to early 20th century.
+Lester Mill was located near the upper reservoir and there was a mill utilising water power once located where now stands the village hall.
+The mill was used as a smithy in the 19th to early 20th century.
 A further water mill was located at Rivington Hall.
 In the 19th century, farming was reduced with the construction of reservoirs.
 The area of the Rivington Unitarian Chapel is named Mill Hill on the 1848 OS map and extended to Croft Bridge, crossing Hall Brook.
 The Victorian 'School Houses' became known as Mill Hill cottages.
-Mill Dam wood is at the rear of the Vicarage, a pond existed there prior to the reservoir construction, on the watercourse is a ruin that could be a past water wheel house.
+Mill Dam wood is at the rear of the Vicarage – a pond existed there prior to the reservoir construction.
+On the watercourse is a ruin that could be a former water wheel house.

-A water mill and kiln was mentioned in a deed of 1544 and sale agreement of Rivington Hall in 1611, use of a kiln would have been part of the agricultural milling process.
+A water mill and kiln was mentioned in a deed of 1544 and in a sale agreement of Rivington Hall in 1611.
+Use of a kiln would have been part of the agricultural milling process.
 A water mill was once located in a small deep valley at the rear of the hall.